-At 31 December 2022, loan receivables represent two debtors with principal amounts and interest receivables of HK\$2,226,000 and HK\$336,000 (2021: HK\$2,428,000 and HK\$336,000) respectively which are past due as at the reporting date for more than 365 days.
+At 31 December 2022, loan receivables represented two debtors with principal amounts and interest receivables of approximately HK\$2,226,000 and approximately HK\$336,000 respectively which were past due as at the reporting date for more than 365 days.
 The Group reviewed the recoverable amount of each individual loan receivable at the end of the reporting period to ensure that adequate impairment losses were made for irrecoverable amount.